Wandsworth Parks and Events Police: Equipment and batons

 Parks and Events constables carry batons and handcuffs, when in uniform.
 Additionally they carry body worn video cameras, and personal Motorola radios.
-The powers of parks constables to carry batons was questioned by the Guardian newspaper in 2007, and in that year the trade union UNISON advised its members not to carry them.
+The powers of parks constables to carry batons was questioned by a local newspaper in 2007, and in that year the trade union UNISON advised its members not to carry them.
 Batons continued to be issued, and are routinely carried by all officers.

 The Constables of Wandsworth Parks Police were trained to Home Office standard to carry Monadnock batons.
 Wandsworth Council received their own legal opinion in November 2001 stating that carrying such equipment was legal.
 However, a report for Newham Council and a legal opinion for Barking and Dagenham Council contradicts this.
 This opinion stated that there was no "lawful authority" for parks constables to carry batons.
 They also trained with and carried rigid handcuffs.

-Queens Council Advice to Newham Council in 2007 stated that Parks Constables have lawful authority to carry batons as they are exercising powers under section 24 of the Police and Criminal Evidence Act 1984 (P.A.C.E.) and are therefore protected to carry such equipment under section 117 of P.A.C.E and Section 3 CLA 1967; the protection to carry such equipment is also afforded to officers in the Border Force and any person carrying out arrest powers such as Water Bailiffs and ports and Harbours Police.
+Queen's Counsel Advice to Newham Council in 2007 stated that Parks Constables have lawful authority to carry batons as they are exercising powers under section 24 of the Police and Criminal Evidence Act 1984 (P.A.C.E.) and are therefore protected to carry such equipment under section 117 of P.A.C.E and Section 3 CLA 1967; the protection to carry such equipment is also afforded to officers in the Border Force and any person carrying out arrest powers such as Water Bailiffs and ports and Harbours Police.

 The powers of Parks Constables are complex in that many of the provisions of arrest were updated by Section 26(1) of P.A.C.E 1984 and much of the negative denial of powers of Parks Constables was due to poor research and a poor understanding of the definition of the status of constables at law.

 Parks Constables exercise powers under Section 24 of P.A.C.E and are therefore protected under the provisions of Section 117 of P.A.C.E, whilst enforcing byelaws, regulations, and enactments relating to open spaces.
 Parks Constables have all the powers of a Constable to enforce the above, albeit within a limited jurisdiction.
 Nevertheless, they are constables for this purpose and therefore have all the protections for constables whilst carrying out these duties.
 There is no office of "Police Officer" in English law, but only the office of Constable, and although a constable's jurisdiction may be limited they are nevertheless constables as defined by law, with the protection such an office brings.